zyv/zyv.github.io/_posts/2019-07-28-xquery-saves-life-ikea.md

 </div>
 ```

+Challenge accepted!™

-Challenge accepted!™ Let us fire up BaseX and [put the impertinent Swedes back in check](https://en.wikipedia.org/wiki/Battle_of_the_Neva) by obtaining some actionable insights from their ~~Big~~^WGarbage Data:
+Let us fire up BaseX and [put the impertinent Swedes back in check](https://en.wikipedia.org/wiki/Battle_of_the_Neva) by obtaining some actionable insights® from their ~~Big~~^WGarbage Data:

 ```console
 zaytsev:~ zaytsev$ brew cask install adoptopenjdk